IMPORTANT SAFETY INFORMATION

 - Active tuberculosis, which may present with pulmonary or extrapulmonary disease.

-- Invasive fungal infections, including candidiasis and pneumocystosis.
+- Invasive fungal infections, including cryptococcosis and pneumocystosis.

 Avoid use of OPZELURA in patients with an active, serious infection, including localized infections.
 If a serious infection develops, interrupt OPZELURA until the infection is controlled.
 Carefully consider the benefits and risks of treatment prior to initiating OPZELURA in patients with chronic or recurrent infection.
 Closely monitor patients for the development of signs and symptoms of infection during and after treatment with OPZELURA.

 Serious lower respiratory tract infections were reported in the clinical development program with topical ruxolitinib.

 No cases of active tuberculosis (TB) were reported in clinical trials with OPZELURA.
 Cases of active TB were reported in clinical trials of oral Janus kinase inhibitors used to treat inflammatory conditions.
 Consider evaluating patients for latent and active TB infection prior to administration of OPZELURA.
 During OPZELURA use, monitor patients for the development of signs and symptoms of TB.

 Viral reactivation, including cases of herpes virus reactivation (e.g., herpes zoster), were reported in clinical trials with Janus kinase inhibitors used to treat inflammatory conditions including OPZELURA.
 If a patient develops herpes zoster, consider interrupting OPZELURA treatment until the episode resolves.

 Hepatitis B viral load (HBV-DNA titer) increases, with or without associated elevations in alanine aminotransferase and aspartate aminotransferase, have been reported in patients with chronic HBV infections taking oral ruxolitinib.
 OPZELURA initiation is not recommended in patients with active hepatitis B or hepatitis C.